theScriptingEngineer/NXOpen-CAE-python/README.md

 # NXOpen-CAE-python

-This is a repository with NXOpen code for Siemens SimCenter 3D (aka NX CAE) in python
+This is a repository with NXOpen code for Siemens SimCenter 3D (aka NX CAE) in python.
+At this moment it mirrors the [C# repository](https://github.com/theScriptingEngineer/NXOpen-CAE), but it is not complete yet.

+## Learning NXOpen

 If you are interested in learning NXOpen, please check out my course on Udemy:
 [SimCenter 3D basic NXOpen course (C#)](https://www.udemy.com/course/simcenter3d-basic-nxopen-course/?referralCode=4ABC27CFD7D2C57D220B%20)